theRAPTLab/gsgo/docs/00-dev-log.md

 There were several parse and logic bugs after running all the compiler tests.
 Seems to work now

 * [x] featPropPush works?
 * [x] featProp works?
 * [x] prop works/
 * [x] dbgStack works?
 * [x] propPush works
 * [x] propPop works?
 * [x] featPropPop works?
 * [x] dbgOut works?
   * [x] crash on objref
   * [x] no works on expression
   * [x] added agent context to passed contet
 * [x] setCostume is wrapping things in multiple [ ]
   * [x] state.pop was returning an array for a single item pop

+### Stack Operations

+* [x] propPush, featPropPush - uses objrefs only, not expressions
+* [x] propPop, featPropPop - uses objrefs only, not expressions
+* [x] state.pop() fixed to return default top value, not an array of one value
+* [ ] dbgOut - can it still handle expressions?
+* [ ] prop - can it handle expression assignments?
+* [ ] prop - can it handle objref assignments?
+* [ ] dbgOut, dbgStack - better way to implement output limits?

 ---